 Instant and multiple viewpoints are revised, annotated, slow motioned – even rendered three dimensionally for imaginary, virtual cameras to discuss key plays.

-In this economy of the televisual sign, new forms of order prevail.
-While play serves as a generative point for its televisual incarnation, it also serves to generate statistics.
+In this economy of the televisual, new forms of order prevail.
+While play serves as a generative point for its recorded incarnation, it also serves to generate statistics.

 Average yards per carry, total yards of offense, completions on third down – these numeric indicators intersect with the visual archive well beyond the secondary market for commentary.
 Statistical markers form the basis for a virtual market in statistical aggregates – fantasy football.